DorianJov/head-md-time-in-time-out/process/README.md

 ## Exemples
 Sleeping.
 People still talk to you, like whispers lost in the clouds... they'll eventually get to you when you're awake.

 Finished work/school, you're at home but the task are still gettin to you, with email or messages.
 Even on breaks, there is something to remind you to work.

-My dad "Even I'm not supposed to work, I must call them and responds for things".
+"Even I'm not supposed to work, I must call them and responds for things" - dad.

 We can get disconnected to present, we kind of lost capacity to wait and get bored, Since we are always solicited in a way or other.
 We cannot leave this system.
-No mail, no instant chat, you can't.
+No mail ? no instant chat ? seems hard.

 ## How does it relate to time ?